Ethylene vinyl acetate (EVA):

 Laminating and coating

-Due to a low melting point, EVA can easily become a hot melt adhesive used in the laminating process for bonding different materials together, such as fabrics, papers, and films.
+Due to its low melting point, Ethylene Vinyl Acetate (EVA) can easily be transformed into a hot-melt adhesive used in the lamination process to bond different materials, such as fabrics, papers, and films.

 Frequently asked questions

-Ethylene-vinyl acetate (EVA) is considered safe and non-toxic, phthalate-free, and BPA-free.
+Ethylene Vinyl Acetate (EVA) is considered safe and non-toxic, free of phthalates and BPA.
 It is biocompatible, meaning it can be used in medical applications without harming the human body.

-EVA, or ethylene-vinyl acetate, is a type of plastic made from a blend of ethylene and vinyl acetate.
-Although not technically a rubber, it does display some of the qualities of rubber, like its texture and natural stretch.
+EVA, or Ethylene Vinyl Acetate, is a type of plastic made from a mixture of ethylene and vinyl acetate.
+While it is technically not a rubber, it exhibits some rubber-like qualities, such as its texture and natural stretchability.

 EVA is non-hazardous and non-toxic, complying with regulations and being acceptable to use in health care and food-grade products.

-Ethylene-vinyl acetate (EVA) is safe to wear.
-As it easily absorbs shock, is lightweight, and soft to touch, it is an ideal material for safety gear, protective clothing, and water apparel like wetsuits.
+Ethylene Vinyl Acetate (EVA) is safe to use.
+Due to its excellent impact absorption, lightweight nature, and soft touch, it is an ideal material for safety equipment, protective clothing, and wetsuits for water activities.

 Choosing the right industrial textiles for your manufacturing projects can be a time-consuming task.
-However, it is vital you select the most effective, practical, and affordable materials to best serve your needs.
+However, it is crucial to select the most effective, practical, and cost-efficient materials to best meet your needs.

-Head to Expafol to make sure you always get the highest quality Ethylene-vinyl acetate (EVA).
-Whatever your industry, Expafol is one of Europe’s leading textile manufacturers, offering large quantities of industrial-grade fabrics without breaking the bank.
+Head to Expafol to ensure you always receive the highest quality Ethylene Vinyl Acetate (EVA).
+Whatever your industry, Expafol is one of Europe’s leading textile manufacturers, offering large quantities of industrial-grade fabrics.

-EVA is the ultimate choice for lightweight, high strength, and elastic material for many industries.
-Contact the Expafol team and learn how you can begin working with this incredible material.
+EVA is the ultimate choice for a lightweight, high-strength, and elastic material across many industries.
+Contact the Expafol team and discover how you can start working with this amazing material.